isabella232/omnition-observer/docs/DESIGN_DOC.md

 * Support service meshes like Istio and LinkerD (may build a different component).
 * Support trace generation for more application protocols such as thrift, kafka, cql, etc.
-* Provide an optional control-plane
+* Provide an optional control-plane if it makes sense to support remote, dynamic configuration.

-* Control-plane for proxy-mesh.
-We aren't targetting remote, dynamic configuration management through a control-plane in the first release but will have to support it soon afterolProvwards.

 ## Assumptions